PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <h3>Aura</h3>
 <p>"Live in Every Mote of Sunlight"
 <ul>
-  <li>Gilt is lit by a sky full of suns and glowing motes of amber light.
-There is no true night Gilt, the closest is a burnt orange sky and the colour of amber light.</li>
+  <li>Aura is lit by a sky full of suns and glowing motes of amber light.
+There is no true night in Aura, the closest is a burnt orange sky and the colour of amber light.
+Aura is a circular mobius strip, a double sided loop around a massive wobbling mass of amber light.</li>
-  <li>A place of golden and picturesque dawns, vast brass trees that grow crystalline fruit</li>
+  <li>A place of golden and picturesque dawns, vast brass trees that grow crystalline fruit.
+Globules of liquid light fill the sky called amber lights, the most well known feature of Aura.
+Life in Aura is often considered exhausting and busy by those not used to its intense pace.</li>
-  <li>Gilt trades in thin golden coins called Motes</li>
+  <li>Aura trades in thin golden coins called Motes</li>
   <li>Native Inhabitants: Sol Bats, Guild Bees</li>
   <li>Capital City: Halcyon
     <ul>